nvanevski-uoe/assignments/m1fp/gpg-file-encryption/README.md

-# GPG File Encryption Utility
+# File Encryption And Decryption Utility

 ## Overview
-This project provides utilities for encrypting files using GPG (GNU Privacy Guard) in both Java and Python.
+This project provides utilities for encrypting files using AES-256 algorith in both Java and Python.
 It includes classes for handling file encryption, as well as test scripts to facilitate user interaction for encryption tasks.

 ## Project Structure
 The project is organized into the following directories: